maisamaximo/aircnc_mobile/README.md

 You will need to install the expo client application on your device.

 When running the project will be opened in the browser a site with adynamic ip for connection (example: exp: //192.168.3.105: 19000)
-You will need to change it in the frontend and mobile project to work and sync with your device.
+You will need to change it in the backend, frontend and mobile project to work and sync with your device.

 ## Author